Image 2023 08 08 T03 44 42

 Hiring great people is one thing, but holding on to them can be quite another when there's tough competition for talent.

-The good folks of Charity Finance Group recently asked our finance specialists Simon Bascombe, Belton Bass and Matthew Smith about talent retention among charities and charity finance professionals in particular: what drives them to stay put or move on, and what kind of retention methods are working for charities?
+The good folks of Charity Finance Group recently asked our finance specialists (led by Simon Bascombe) about talent retention among charities and charity finance professionals in particular: what drives them to stay put or move on, and what kind of retention methods are working for charities?

 Originally published in CFG's Finance Focus magazine, here's what they had to say.

-There’s something a little ironic about a charity recruitment business advising charities on staff retention.
-It's a bit like smartphone providers encouraging you not to upgrade to a new one, or sofa companies telling you how to get a few more years out of that two-seater so you needn’t go to their last ever closing down sale (again).
+There’s something a little ironic about a recruitment business advising charities on staff retention.
+It's a bit like smartphone sellers telling you how to avoid needing a new one, or sofa retailers explaining how to extend your two-seater's life to save traipsing around their last ever closing-down sale (again).

 With most UK industries reporting skills shortages, talent retention isn’t just a third sector issue of course, and it’s worth remembering that zero staff turnover isn’t necessarily desirable either – would you really sign up for the charity where no-one ever leaves?
 But surveys over the past decade have consistently shown turnover in the voluntary sector to be above average for the UK workforce, suggesting there may be particular challenges facing charities.